-Welcome to the most exciting and most liquid market to trade in the whole wide world, namely the Forex market.
-Let’s look at a couple of factors and questions to look at when starting out in the Forex market.
+Welcome to the most exciting and most liquid market to trade in the whole-wide-world, namely the Forex market.
+Let’s look at a couple of factors and questions every beginner Forex trader will ask:

 What is Forex?